Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/advanced/practical/session07/linux_capabilities_examples/README.md

+Here's the revised README with professional styling and corrected markdown tags:

+---

 # Linux Capabilities Examples

-This directory contains example codes that demonstrate various Linux capabilities and their management in C programs.
-The structure includes source files, a Makefile, and test files to illustrate capability manipulation and usage.
+This repository contains example codes that demonstrate various Linux capabilities and their management in C programs.
+It includes source files, a Makefile, and test files to illustrate capability manipulation and usage.

 ## Directory Structure